Shaileee/NewsApp/README.md

     - `CompanyNewsRepository.kt`: The repository interface defining methods for news articles details.
     - 'GetCompaniesNewsUseCase.kt': defines usecases for news articles

-- ### Data: Responsible for interacting with external data sources (e.g., APIs, databases)
+- ### data: Responsible for interacting with external data sources (e.g., APIs, databases)
 - The Data Layer handles data management and is responsible for accessing and providing data to the domain layer.
   It can interact with various data sources such as databases, network APIs, or local storage.